 "Door was unlocked.
 Childs sent me to wake you.
 We're getting ready to drop, man...are you okay?
 Your eyes are kinda bloodshot."
 Trent shook his head and sat up.
 He pulled the blankets aside and stood, swaying slightly.

 "I'm good, man."
 Cann's eyes slid to the abandoned injector on Trent's bedside table, then flicked back to Trent.
 Neither man said anything.
 "Lemme take a shower, change, then I'll be out.
 Real quick, five minutes."
-Cann nodded silently and slipped out of the room.
+Cann nodded silently and slipped out of the room without a word.
 Trent made a mental note not to take the whole thing next time and quickly gathered up a fresh black uniform.
 He showered as quickly as he could, turning up the water as hot as he could stand it.
 When he was done, he toweled off and dressed.

 Trent stared at the medical kit for a few seconds as he finished dressing.
 There were some uppers in there, a shot of adrenaline.
 It would do good to get pumped up for the mission.
 No telling what he could run into down there.
 Trent grabbed it and stared at it.
 Epinephrine, good.
 He gave himself a quarter of an injection, then replaced it in the kit, threw away the morphine injector and resealed the medpak.
 He replaced it on the wall, then hurried out to catch up with Cann.
 He could feel his body reacting, his blood pumping faster.